L'Empereur: Historical qualities

 L'Empereur features a large number of historical figures, including Emperor Alexander I of Russia, King George III of Britain, the Duke of Wellington, Marshal Kutusov of Russia, General Blücher of Prussia, and Archduke Charles of Austria.
 Many French generals, such as Masséna, MacDonald, Davout, Soult, Lannes, Oudinot, and Berthier also appear (and give a significant advantage to France).
 Political figures also make appearances, such as Talleyrand, Godoy, and Metternich.

 The game models several nations other than Republican and Imperial France, including the Kingdom of Naples, the Republic of Venice, Prussia, Britain, Holland, Bavaria, Spain, Portugal, the Ottoman Empire (as Turkey), Austria, Denmark, Sweden, and Russia.

 Some historical events are portrayed, such as Napoleon's Invasion of Egypt, his divorce from Josephine and his marriage to Marie Louise.
 Napoleon's overthrowing of Barras is also portrayed, although in some events Napoleon can overthrow him peacefully.

 Also modeled are Russian Cossacks and Spanish guerrillas, greatly complicating invasions of their respective countries.
 The Plague can also appear as a disaster.

 The game further permits a recreation of the Battle of Trafalgar, which occurs whenever Napoleon attempts to invade England (or Gibraltar) from sea.
 In it, Nelson is killed but England gets a free naval victory over France.
 If the French naval force is too small, the English automatically win the combat but Lord Nelson does not die.

 Reception

+Famitsu gave the game a 25/40 score.

 Computer Gaming World disliked the game's historical inaccuracies, describing it as disappointing to those seeking a computer version of Empires in Arms or a miniature wargame.
 In a 1993 survey of pre 20th-century strategy games the magazine gave the game one-plus stars out of five, stating that it had "little of the ambience of the Napoleonic era" including unrealistic artillery ranges.